thailand skyline

 *ICONSIAM

-ICONSIAM stands as one of the largest malls in the world, offering a grand and luxurious shopping and entertainment experience along the Chao Phraya River in Bangkok, Thailand.
+ICONSIAM stands as one of the largest malls in the world, offering a grand and luxurious shopping and entertainment experience along the Chao Phraya River, and it’s undoubtedly one of the top places to visit in Bangkok.

 Another must-do at ICONSIAM is to indulge in the Chaopraya Princess Buffet, an exclusive opportunity priced at only THB750.
 This two-hour river cruise along the Chao Phraya River treats you to stunning views of the historic Emerald Buddha Temple and the Grand Palace.
 Delight in a fusion of international cuisines served onboard.
-Conveniently purchase your ticketsĀ hereĀ for this unforgettable experience.
+Conveniently purchase your tickets here for this unforgettable experience.

 *EmQuartier